stainless-api/upload-openapi-spec-action/README.md

           rdme: openapi "path/to/my-company-openapi.documented.json" --key=${{ secrets.README_TOKEN }} --id=${{ secrets.README_DEFINITION_ID }}
 ```

-This assumes the following secrets have been [uploaded to your Github Actions Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets):
+This assumes the following secrets have been [uploaded to your GitHub Actions Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets):

 - `secrets.STAINLESS_API_KEY`: Your Stainless API key.
-- `secrets.README_TOKEN`: Your API token for readme.com.
+- `secrets.README_TOKEN`: Your [ReadMe API key](https://docs.readme.com/main/reference/intro/authentication#api-key-quick-start).
 Only sent to ReadMe's servers.
-- `secrets.README_DEFINITION_ID`: According to [ReadMe's documentation](https://docs.readme.com/docs/openapi#re-syncing-an-openapi-document),
+- `secrets.README_DEFINITION_ID`: According to [ReadMe's documentation](https://docs.readme.com/main/docs/openapi-resyncing#api-definition-ids),
   this can be obtained by "clicking edit on the API definition on your project API definitions page".
 Only sent to ReadMe's servers.

-Remember to set the `redameio/rdme` ref version to the latest stable available.
-You can check the versioning of readmeio's github action [here](https://github.com/marketplace/actions/rdme-sync-to-readme).
+Remember to set the `readmeio/rdme` ref version to the latest stable available (`v8`, as of this writing).
+You can verify the latest version of ReadMe's GitHub Action [here](https://github.com/marketplace/actions/rdme-sync-to-readme).

 ## Usage with Mintlify for docs with example snippets